The Master of Science in Cybersecurity is a fully online degree program offered by Brown University’s Computer Science Department and Graduate School.

 Our program offers two tracks: the Computer Science Track and the Policy Track, offered in collaboration with the Watson Institute for International and Public Affairs.
 Graduate students will benefit from online courses taught by world-class faculty and industry experts that will prepare them with real-world solutions for a career that's in demand.
 When our students examine cybersecurity events such as the SolarWinds incident, they explore politics and history alongside the technical elements of cyber threats.

 - Gain intellectual and scientific frameworks for approaching novel cybersecurity challenges

 - Assess security and privacy implications of emerging technologies to identify vulnerabilities and create solutions

-- Develop methods for understanding and describing threat intelligence through demonstrations of vulnerabilities, attacks and defenses
+- Develop methods for understanding and describing threat intelligence through class exercises

-- Examine the technological, economic, human, legal, organizational, socio-political and policy challenges in this field
+- Examine the technological, economic, human, legal, organizational, socio-political, business, and policy challenges in this burgeoning academic discipline

 Time Commitments, Planning and What to Expect

 As an online graduate student, you will attend many of the same classes as other Brown students, but remotely.
-This means that while some class sessions will be held live and in person for on-campus students, you'll have the ability to fully participate by viewing recorded sessions and engaging online with all other class activities.
+This means that while some class sessions will be held live and in person for on-campus students, you'll have the ability to attend class by joining live sessions or viewing recorded sessions and engaging online with all other class activities.
+The classroom experience and opportunities to join online class sessions synchronously will vary by course.
 Attendance at a set class time will not be mandatory and you won't be penalized for missing live sessions.
-Many courses (and all required courses) will allow online attendance to live sessions, and you will have the ability to join them if your schedule allows.
+Many courses will allow online attendance to live sessions, and you will have the ability to join them if your schedule allows.

 You can complete the entire program asynchronously — you'll view lectures when your schedule permits during each week of classes.
 The program is not self-paced, so you'll need to stay on schedule with the same assignment deadlines and readings as your in-person classmates.